klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 The last line of the output shows our file, which was created and now inserted into the local repository.
-The number from the first line, *6858465*, is the SHA-1 key (the shorter version): the unique identifier key for our commit that references the snapshot object.
+The number from the first line, *6858465*, is the SHA-1 key (the shorter version): the unique identifier key for our commit that references the commit (object).

-# PUSHING
+# Pushing

 We have committed our changes to the local repository.
 However, we're still working completely locally.
-In order to send our changes to the repository we created on GitHub, we have to *push* our changes to that remote repository.
+In order to send our changes to the repository we have created on GitHub, we have to *push* our changes to that remote repository.

 ## 1. Inspect your (local) commits